kpearson/dotfiles/README.md

 install script clones them in and creates the appropriate links.
 If have your own Vim setup in place and would link to user mine, move your current `.vim` directory to different location or rename it and run install.

+Caveat: This vim setup expects the "PowerlineSymbols-Powerline" font to be available.
+Download [PowerlineSymbols] and install into OSX Font Book.

 ### rbenv